 I represent clients charged with all Texas drug charges, including:

-A Texas drug charge for even a small amount of a Controlled Substance such as Cocaine, Ecstasy or Methamphetamine can be enough for a felony drug conviction.
+A Texas drug charge for even a trace amount of a Controlled Substance such as Cocaine, Ecstasy or Methamphetamine can be enough for a felony drug conviction.

 A violation of the Texas Controlled Substances Act for simple Possession of a Controlled Substances (PCS) such as Cocaine, Ecstasy, Methamphetamine, is punishable by 1 day in the County Jail up to 99 years in Prison, or Life in Prison with the possibility of Parole, and/or from $1.00 up to $250,000.00 in fines.

 This wide range of punishment is based on the type of controlled substance which determines the Penalty Group, and the weight of the controlled substance found in your possession or in some instances the number of units of the controlled substance.

 Other significant consequences to a conviction for Possession of Controlled Substances (PCS) are:

 The suspension of your Driver's License

 Becoming ineligible to receive Student Loans and Grants.